ermlikeyeah/ermlikeyeah.github.io/_posts/2020-05-01-run-note-for-april-2020.markdown

 And this was the month I was supposed to do my first marathon, in Manchester.

 In the first ten days of April I only managed to run three times.
 The first two were more experiments to see how my recovery was going.
-The last of those three runs was the start of easing myself back into running.
+[The last of those three runs](https://www.strava.com/activities/3278415617) was the start of easing myself back into running.

 Control control control: Steady as I can, don’t push it with speed or distance.
 Control control control: Steady, take stock, and go steady again.

+2.3km to start with.
+Can I handle another run the very next day?
+[1.4km](https://www.strava.com/activities/3285273019) says sort of.
+Let's try again the next day.
+[3.35km](https://www.strava.com/activities/3287969696) on the fields.
+This feel better.
+And onwards.

 Over the last 20 days of April I managed to run, at various slow speeds, 91.8km.
 Steady away.
 Control control control.